The Vision & Ways to Help

 Personally, I do not use any Wi-Fi devices at home and none of my appliances are modern.
 I do not have a router or microwave oven nor any “smart” appliances though there is a smart meter, but it is shielded.

 Making the argument for reducing the wear and tear of modern technology is very difficult online.
-There are any voices and probably a tendency to tune out what is uncomfortable.
+There are many voices and probably a tendency to tune out what is unwelcome.
 Live with patients, the Wi-Fi issue is easily demonstrated so whether or not it leads to more safety depends on the measures patients are willing to take in the name of safety.
 There are conveniences to weigh against safety considerations and also habits to overcome.

 That said, in terms of a research environment, the Wi-Fi intrusions need to be kept to a minimum.
 Interestingly, we tested not just the area around the router but all the exterior areas where unsightly overhead wires were seen.
 The results were not quite as expected.
 Based on the Becker studies, I anticipated much higher readings where there were many wires.
 In actuality, this was not the case.
 My tentative explanation is that the level of electromagnetic pollution mentioned in studies done 25 or more years ago was drastically lower than what Wi-Fi intrusion is today.
 The significance is obviously something to take seriously, especially with 5G on the horizon.